With Vennie Chou

 Soapmaking is a blend of basic chemistry, medicine, aromatherapy, and art.
 One of the most exciting aspects of this craft is the incorporation of natural dye plants—both as colourants and as medicinals.

-This is an intensive, hands-on workshop, where students make solid bar soap, liquid soap, and foam soap.
+This is an intensive, hands-on workshop in which students make solid bar soap, liquid soap, and foam soap.
 Students will also learn different soap-design techniques, such as layering, marbling, and hand-milling.
 We will focus these techniques on using natural dyes.
 Additional soap recipes will be given for students to experiment with at home.

-Students will also be presented with several approaches to eco-wraps for soaps.
-These creative flourishes can transform the hand-made soap into a complete and finished package.
+Students will be presented with several approaches to eco-wraps for soaps.
+These creative flourishes can be what transforms the hand-made soap into a complete and finished package.

 Vennie Chou has always been fascinated by the medicinal properties of natural dyes.
 She started making her own soap and natural skin care products when her first son developed eczema at a very young age.
 She has been making natural skin care products for 20 years.